benchen4395/CSQA/README.md

 The pre-training model we used is deberta-v2-xxlarge, and the input method is [CLS] qustion [SEP] answer + 'with concept is '+ question-concept [SEP]

-After Finetuning with the lr=4e-6, we use the Pseudo-Labelling Method to predict the test label and add them to the training data, countinuing finetuning with the lr=1e-6.
+After Finetuning with the lr=4e-6, we countinue finetuning the model with the lr=1e-6.

 Although we find the addition of extra conception of the question sentence can improve the performance obviously, here we only use the provided information for seeking a better finetuning method and sentence format for commonsense question.
 So the result is evaluated on the provided question-choices pairs without extra data.